poojaparab/poojaparab/README.md

 **Objective**: Extracting the aspect, opinion about the aspect and polarity of the opinion word.

-**Implementation**: Using Corefernce Resolution (with nerualcoref library), Stanza (previously standfordcore NLP) , textblob and fundamental grammer rules extracted aspect, opinion and polarity.
+**Implementation**: Using Corefernce Resolution (nerualcoref library), Stanza (previously standfordcore NLP), textblob and fundamental grammer rules extracted aspect, opinion and polarity.
 Built a custom docker container, deployed it on AWS Sagemaker, and tested the robustness of the algorithm with the yelp dataset.
 #
 <img align="left" width="250" height="200" src="https://github.com/poojaparab/poojaparab/blob/main/olist_.png">**[Price Optimization of E-commerce Platform](https://github.com/poojaparab/Price-Optimization-of-E-commerce-platform)**